Digital-Physics/algorithms-to-live-by/README.md

 # algorithms-to-live-by
 This repository has code related to concepts explored in the book "Algorithms to Live By: The Computer Science of Human Decisions" by Brian Christian and Tom Griffiths.

-The goal of this repository is to write at least one piece of code related to each chapter, with each piece of code being exploring a different language or technology.
+The goal of this repository is to write at least one piece of code related to each chapter, with each piece of code exploring a different language or technology.

 Some of the code has notes on how the language's syntax and structure compares with Python (or JavaScript).